prabhuignoto/nexhealth_quickstart/README.md

   });
 ```

-The above line will loads the `.env.sample` file from the server folder.
+The above line will load the `.env.sample` file from the server folder.

 Similarly, in the `.env` file under the `frontend` folder, change the 'location id' to the one assigned for you.